Johnny-Bigtrousers/Archipelago-KRtDL/README.md

 # Kirby's Return to Dream Land for Archipelago

-An Archipelago .apworld implementation for Kirby's Return to Dream Land.
+A very, very WIP Archipelago .apworld implementation for Kirby's Return to Dream Land.

 This readme isn't done yet so plenty of info will be missing.